jerser/jerser.github.io/_posts/2013-07-03-typo3-virtual-appliance-with-packer.md

 I will write a follow-up on using Vagrant with this base box for TYPO3 development and some insight in automating TYPO3 deployment of configuration and extensions.

-### Security Warning
+### About security

 This setup is (on purpose for simplicity) insecure.
 The root password is readable in the kickstart file and there is only a root user and no firewall.
 For local development this is okay, but obviously not for production/online usage.

-I will later update it to reset all passwords automatically when deployed for production usage.
-Keep an eye on this page if you want to know how.
+I will detail this in the follow-up post once I have used Packer to build production images.